inmanta/inmanta-core/docs/install/2-install-server-with-podman-and-systemd.rst

 Prepare the orchestrator configuration
 ######################################

-1. Get configuration file.
+1. Get the default configuration file:
     As of now, the container can not be configured with environment variables, we should use a configuration file, mounted inside of the container.
     To do this, you can get the current configuration file from the container, edit it, and mount it where it should be in the container.
-    Let's create a file at ``~/.config/inmanta/inmanta.cfg``, we can take as template the default file already packaged in our container image.
+    Let's create a file on the host at ``~/.config/inmanta/inmanta.cfg``.
+We can take as template the default file already packaged in our container image.

     .. only:: oss